 In cost accounting, not all products that use a single process are joint products.
-Instead, the products that have significant economic value qualify as a joint product.
+Instead, the products with significant economic value qualify as joint products.
 The products that don’t have any significant commercial amount or the company doesn’t intend to manufacture it are the by-products.

 In case the by-product has no saleable value or no economic value, then we call it as spoilage or scrap.
 Usually, managers don’t assign any costs to by-products.

-Co-products are those that may use the production facilities but require different raw materials and maybe processed as well.
+Co-products are those that may use the production facilities but require different raw materials and may be processed as well.
 For example, tables, chairs, and desks are co-products.
 A company can produce co-products in varying quantities without changing the production of other co-products.
-On the other hand, in joint products, it is impossible to change the amount of one without adjusting the output of others.1–4
+On the other hand, in joint products, it is impossible to change the amount of one without adjusting the output of others.

 Read about various other types of costing methods.